prvdmwrong/prvdmwrong/docs/tutorials/index.md

 Here, you will learn how to build great games with Prvd 'M Wrong, even if you're a complete newcomer to the framework.

-This is for low-level library authors only!

-DO NOT USE THIS UNDER ANY CIRCUMSTANCES.
-IT IS UNNECESSARILY DANGEROUS TO DO SO.

-You should never, ever access this in end user code.
-It doesn't matter if you think it'll save you from importing a function or typing a few characters.
-YOUR CODE WILL NOT WORK.

-If you choose to use it anyway, you give full permission for your employer to fire you immediately and personally defenestrate your laptop.

 !!! danger "But first, something important..."

     ***<span style="font-size: 1.5em;">